 First words in children are so exciting, but first sentences are a whole other level.
 The purpose of this blog is to inform you when your child should be combining words into short sentences and some tips to help them along their journey.

 Communication is a very involved process.
-It starts with cooing, making sounds, babbling and then progresses to word formation.
-The final step of this journey is combining words into short sentences and then moving into conversation.
+It starts with cooing, making sounds, babbling, and then progresses to word formation.
+The final step is combining words into short sentences and then moving into conversation.
+When do toddlers start talking in sentences, and where is this in the list of your child’s language milestones?

 Crying is much easier to do and gets a bigger reaction, which is why your toddler might still cry unexpectedly instead of speaking.
-This happens more frequently if your child is tired, cranky, frustrated or overwhelmed.
+This happens more frequently if your child is tired, cranky, frustrated, or overwhelmed.
 H/she will use the crying in an attempt to get the message across until they can successfully communicate verbally.
+This is usually not a sign of a language delay.

-By age two, your toddler will start turning her two-word sentences into questions (“Go home?”) and using new words in short sentences.
+When your toddler hits age two, she will start turning her two-word sentences into questions (“Go play?”) and using new words in short sentences.
 These sentences will still not be grammatically correct.
+That language skill comes later.

 My husband (English teacher) used to correct my daughter’s grammar all.of.the.time and it drove me insane because she developmentally wasn’t able to grasp those concepts.
 Don’t panic if it’s not 100% correct!
 They will get there, I promise!

-A year after learning to construct short sentences, she’ll likely know a word for almost everything she wants to say and will be constructing both sentences and questions well enough for everyone to understand (most of the time, anyway).
-Even if that’s not entirely the case, as long as she’s saying new words and using her old standbys in different ways, she’s making important progress.
+A year after learning to put short sentences together, she’ll probably have a word for almost everything she wants to say.
+She will be making both sentences and questions well enough for most people to understand (most of the time, anyway).
+And if that’s not entirely so, if she’s saying new words and using her old reserves in different ways, she’s progressing well.

 She’ll get frustrated if you frequently jump in – and may even give up on trying to speak in sentences.
 Give your child time to form the sentences and always model the correct speech that you want them to say.